danielwoodhead/living-requirements-doc/README.md

 It does the following:

-1. Retrieves the latest test result artifact from GitHub
+1. Retrieves the latest test result artifact from GitHub and caches it
 2. Determines the current status of the relevant test
 3. Uses [shields.io](https://shields.io/) to create the badge as an SVG to display in the requirements doc